 Undergraduate Essay Competition

-The Center for the Study of Liberal Democracy is pleased to announce its winners for our seventh annual undergraduate essay competition.
+The Center for the Study of Liberal Democracy is pleased to announce its eighth annual undergraduate essay competition.
 Each year, students are invited to submit essays on a timely question related to foundational freedoms and responsibilities in liberal democracies.

 2023 Topic